Coming to Ireland - tax and social insurance

 In order to work, you require a Personal Public Service Number (PPS number).
 You can obtain a PPS number (or ask for your old number, if any, to be traced) at your local social welfare office or Intreo centre.
 If you are a foreign national, you will need your passport or your GNIB certificate of registration and supporting documentation such as household bills.

 Where to apply

 Specific queries regarding residency and taxation of income earned prior to moving to Ireland should be addressed to Revenue.

-Queries in connection with social insurance (PRSI) should be addressed to your local social welfare office or Intreo centre.
+Queries in connection with social insurance (PRSI) should be addressed to your local Intreo centre or Social Welfare Branch Office.